 There are currently 157 million active buyers on the eBay marketplace.
-That means that if you are an ecommerce retailer that is not selling on this marketplace, you should be!
+If you are an ecommerce retailer that isn’t selling on this marketplace, you should be!
 That said, selling on eBay isn’t as simple as listing your products and then watching them fly off the shelves.
 You probably know that one of the biggest obstacles that online sellers face is managing inventory, and your eBay stock is no different.
 There is a lot of room for inventory errors with any ecommerce sales channel.
 Luckily, there are some tips that will make managing your eBay inventory more efficient and more accurate.
 We’ve put together some to get you started with ebay inventory management.

 #1 Stay on Top of Things